nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 Calling `express` from the root state outputs a plain-object deep clone of the entire tree, and this can be fed right into the `expression` argument of a call to [`state()`](/api/#module) or `mutate()`.
 Importantly, any lexical state methods that are brought over will be automatically recreated with the appropriate bindings for their new environment.

-With this mix-in approach, the dynamic prototypal relationship and the memory savings that follow are lost, but, depending on your point view, so too may be some of the complexity and rigidity that a deeper inheritance model might otherwise have entailed.
+The dynamic prototypal relationship and the memory savings that follow are lost with the mix-in approach, but, depending on your point view, so too may be some of the complexity and rigidity that a deeper inheritance model might otherwise have entailed.